echandler/USA-GeoGuessr-widget/README.md

 * Move widget: Hover pointer over the USA widget, hold the left mouse button down and drag it around.
 * Resize widget: Hover the pointer over the USA widget and rotate the scroll wheel on your mouse, easy peezy.
 * Toggle state color: Click on the state with left mouse button.

+Disclaimer: The free geolocation service that the extension uses has a hard time with locations next to borders, especially in rural locations.
+If it doesn't highlight the state automatically the player would need to click on the map manually to select it.